inspec/inspec-aws/docs-chef-io/content/aws_ebs_snapshots.md

 end
 ```

-**Use the InSpec resource to request the IDs of all EBS Snapshots, then test in-depth using `aws_ebs_snapshot` to ensure all EBS Snapshots are encrypted and not public.**
+Use the InSpec resource to request the IDs of all EBS Snapshots, then test in-depth using `aws_ebs_snapshot` to ensure all EBS Snapshots are encrypted and not public:

 ```ruby
 aws_ebs_snapshots.snapshot_ids.each do |snapshot_id|